jropinion/content/blog_content/feminist_climate_change.md

 To those of you who say you believe in equality but you refuse to call yourself feminist to avoid the stigma the title may bring, I ask you: have you abandoned science because some people think it goes against God?
 Letting the intransigence of others dictate your behavior is much less noble than you imagine and refusing to join the ranks of an important movement for semantic reasons is pathetically childish.
 Feminism is a good thing even if some feminists are bad at it.

 P.S.
 I will admit here that this post was almost titled , Feminist No More, but then I recognized the contradiction that would be created if I said I wasn’t a feminist but that I believed in equality for men and women.
 I don’t do contradictions.
-I implore you not do the same. not large enough to constitute a new wave (yet?), but too large to be ignored, has near completely rejected attempts at objective reasoning and has also resigned itself to understanding all matters exclusively from the female perspective.
-It is every bit as irrational as the sexism it looks to combat.
-But, why attack pop feminism in the abstract when we can examine the claims that are problematic?
+I implore you not do the same.